The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: The signal to noise ratio in the LIGO-LIGO cross-correlation for the detection of relic scalar waves

-The optimal strategy for a potential detection of a stochastic background requires the cross correlation of at last two detectors with uncorrelated noises $n_{i}(t),$ $i=1,2$ \cite{key-26,key-33}.
-Given the two outputs over a total observation time $T$,
+The optimal strategy for a potential detection of a stochastic background of relic SGWs requires the cross-correlation of at last two detectors with uncorrelated noises $n_{i}(t),$ $i=1,2$ \cite{key-12}.
+By following \cite{key-12}, given the two outputs over a total observation time $T$,

-a {}``signal'' $S$ can be constructed:
+a \emph{signal} $S$ can be constructed:

-where $Q$ is a suitable filter function, usually chosen to optimize the signal to noise ratio (SNR) \cite{key-26,key-33}
+where $Q$ is a suitable filter function, usually chosen to optimize the signal to noise ratio (SNR) \cite{key-12}

-In the above equation $\Delta S$ is the variance of $S$.
-By assuming that the observation time is much larger than the temporal distance between the two detectors for which $Q$ is not zero, in the frequency domain it is
+In the above equation $\Delta S$ is the variance of $S$. $Q(t-t')$ is a sharply peaked function about values where $t-t'$ is comparable to the wave travel time between the two detectors (so that unphysical correlations are ignored) \cite{key-19}.
+Hence, by assuming that the observation time is longer than the light travel time between detectors, we get

-where $\theta(f)$ is the Heaviside step function and $\gamma(f)$ the so - called overlap reduction function defined in \cite{key-34} and adapted to scalar waves following \cite{key-22,key-33}.
+in the frequency domain, where $\gamma(f)$ is the so - called overlap reduction function defined in \cite{key-17} and adapted to scalar waves in \cite{key-12}.

-For the computation of the variance, one assumes that, in each detector, the noise is much greater than the strain due to SGWs, obtaining
+For the computation of the variance, one assumes that, in each detector, the noise is much greater than the strain due to SGWs, obtaining \cite{key-12}

-where $P_{i}(|f|)$ is the one-sided power spectral density of the $i$ detector \cite{key-26,key-33}.
+where $P_{i}(|f|)$ is the one-sided power spectral density of the $i$ detector \cite{key-12}.